Phoolchand Gupta: Works

 Khwabkhwaho Ki Sadi Hai (2009) and Aarzoo-E-Phoolchand (2015) are his collections of Gazals.
 Prayaschit Nahi Pratishodh is his story collection.
 Pratham Dashak ke Hindi Upanyas Aur Mukti Chetna (2016) is a collection of literary criticism.

 Gandhi Aantarman (2008, Gujarati), Mahagatha (2011) and GEMS on Grass Tips (2018, poems in prose) are his other literary collections.

 Gupta has translated several literary works including Gujarati language stories, poems, interviews, plays and critical essays.
 He translated Raghuvir Chaudhary's Gujarati novels: Lagani, Ichhawar Uparwas, Sahvas and Antarvas into Hindi.
 He also translated Harish Mangalam's Gujarati story collection Talab.

 Recognition

 Gupta's contributions to the field of Hindi literature have been recognised and he has received many literary awards.
 He won Shafdar Hashmi Puraskar in 2000 for his book Isi Mahol Me (1997).
-Gujarat Sahitya Akademi awarded him Gujarat Hindi Sahitya Akademi Award in 2014 for his book Phool Aur Titli.
-He has also received Aravali Shikhar Sanman and Antarrashtriya Tathagat Sanman.
+He has been awarded the "Gujarat Hindi Sahitya Akademi Award" by the Gujarat Sahitya Akademi in 2009 for his book Khabgahon Ki Sadi Ha, in 2012 for Kot ki Jebse Jhankti Prithvi, in 2013 for Jharne Ki Taraha, in 2014 for Phool Aur Titl and in 2015 for Arzoo-e-Phoolchand.
+He has received Aravali Shikhar Sanman and Antarrashtriya Tathagat Sanman.

 Family

 He married Shakun Gupta in 1982 and they have a daughter, Pallavi, and two sons, Siddhartha and Ruchir.
-He lives in Himmatnagar.
+He lives in Himatnagar.